xuio/HA-RohlikCZ/readme.md

 > [!WARNING]
 > This integration is made by reverse engineering API that is used by the rohlik.cz website.
 Use this integration at your own risk.

+## Scan to add to cart

+You can now use barcode scanner, such as [here](https://github.com/dvejsada/ha-barcode-scanner) to add products directly to your rohlik.cz cart.
+I will soon share here automation blueprint on how to achieve that.
+You can also find a file in this repo containing barcodes that is used for lookup.
+Feel free to contribute!

 ## Installation

 ### Using [HACS](https://hacs.xyz/)